rwieruch/blog_robinwieruch_content/blog/conditional-rendering-react/index.md

 <Sponsorship />

 Conditional rendering in React isn't difficult.
 In JSX - the syntax extension used for React - you can use plain JavaScript which includes if else statements, ternary operators, switch case statements, and much more.
 In a conditional render, a React component decides based on one or several conditions which DOM elements it will return.
 For instance, based on some logic it can either return a list of items or a text that says "Sorry, the list is empty".
 When a component has a conditional rendering, the appearance of the rendered component differs based on the condition.
-The article aims to be an exhaustive list of options for conditional renderings in React and best practices for these patterns.
+This article aims to be an exhaustive list of options for conditional renderings in React and best practices for these patterns.

 # Table of Contents